Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations: Step 1: Local Binary Decisions via Likelihood Ratio Tests

 Note that $\BZ^{\TI}_n|\tilde \BZ^{\TI}_n\sim \CN(\tilde \BZ^{\TI}_n,\sigma^2_{\TI} \BI_K)$.
 Unfortunately, the marginal likelihood in \eqref{Temporal: Integral1} is also computationally intractable as the observations $\BZ_n^{\TI}$ are defined by integrals.
 To overcome this problem, we propose the NLRT, which is based on the idea of the Approximate Bayesian Computation method (see\textit{,} e.g., \cite[Section~2.1]{Toni_2008}).

 In NLRT, we generate samples under $\CH_0$ and $\CH_1$ and accept each sample if it is within a certain error tolerance $\delta^\TI>0$ to the given observation.
 Subsequently, the test statistic \eqref{Temporal:test statistic} is approximated by the ratio of the number of accepted samples under $\CH_0$ and $\CH_1$; see details in Algorithm~\ref{Temporal:NLRT}.
-To measure the distances between the generated samples and the observations, the Euclidean distance is a natural yet effective candidate in most cases.
+To measure the distances between the generated samples and the observations, the Euclidean distance is a natural and effective candidate in most cases.
 However, for high-dimensional data, the Euclidean distance fails to define a meaningful notion of proximity as shown in Theorem~1 in \cite{Beyer1999}.
 Therefore, summary statistics are required to project high-dimensional data to a low-dimensional space while preserving their distinct characteristics under $\CH_0$ and $\CH_1$.
-In our case, depending on the type of the hypotheses, feature-engineering is needed for designing summary statistics: mode, mean, variance, kurtosis can be used to capture the differences in the warping distributions; and autocorrelation (ACF) is helpful to detect the differences between covariance functions $\CC_0$ and $\CC_1$.
+In our case, depending on the type of the hypotheses, feature-engineering is needed for designing summary statistics: mode, mean, variance, kurtosis can be used to capture the differences in the warping functions; and autocorrelation (ACF) is helpful to detect the differences between covariance functions $\CC_0$ and $\CC_1$.

-\begin{remark} The Laplace Approximation technique does not work for the integral case as the marginal likelihood $p(\BZ^{\TI}_n|\CH_i)$ for $i=0,1$ cannot be expressed analytically. \end{remark} \begin{remark} A small positive number $\epsilon^{\TI}$ is added in Line \ref{Temporal:epsilon} of Algorithm \ref{Temporal:NLRT} when evaluating the approximated test statistic to avoid division by zero. \end{remark}
+\begin{remark} The Laplace Approximation technique does not work for the integral case as the marginal likelihood $p(\BZ^{\TI}_n|\CH_i)$ for $i=0,1$ cannot be expressed analytically. \end{remark} \begin{remark} A small positive number $\epsilon^{\TI}$ is added in Line \ref{Temporal:epsilon} of Algorithm \ref{Temporal:NLRT} when evaluating the approximated test statistic to avoid division by zero. \end{remark} Similar to WGPLRT, since the samples $\big\{\widehat \BZ_j^{\TI,i}\big\}_{j=1:J,\,i=0,1}$ can be generated before making the observations $\BZ_n^{\TI}$, we can also divide the test procedure of NLRT into the \textbf{offline phase} and the \textbf{online phase}.
+In the offline phase, the samples $\big\{\widehat \BZ_j^{\TI,i}\big\}_{j=1:J,\,i=0,1}$ are generated, and their summary statistics $\big\{S(\widehat \BZ_j^{\TI,i})\big\}_{j=1:J,\,i=0,1}$ are stored.
+Subsequently, in the online phase, after making the observations $\BZ_n^{\TI}$, the test statistic $\widehat\Lambda(\BZ_n^{\TI})$ is computed with respect to the summary statistics that are pre-computed in the offline phase.